-mentioned the statements bу Egge Commission in relation to Luna Park and Central Railway, and the fact that very few of the other police examined by Stewart had been asked about those allegations.
-I gave him the attachment from the recent Stewart letter which listed all of the NSW Officers who'd worked for the BCI/TSU Superintendent Drew to obtain for me the present location of each person listed therein.
+the the statements by Egge Ι then mentioned to Stewart Commission in relation to Luna Park and Central Railway, and the fact that very few of the other police examined by Stewart had been asked about those allegations.
+I gave him the attachment from the recent Stewart letter which listed all of the NSW Police Officers who'd worked for the BCI/TSU and asked Superintendent Drew to obtain for me the present location of each person listed therein.
 Superintendent Drew said he would do this (he complained of the logistics involved).
-He mentioned that the Police Commissioner had instructed police generally not to give evidence to other agencies without first being cleared Superintendent Drew is to arrange clearance by the In any case, until that clearance Police Commissioner. forthcoming, Superintendent Drew felt that none of the police would speak to us given that that instruction that is about not speaking to outsiders had been drummed into them.
+He mentioned that the Police Commissioner had instructed police generally not to give evidence to other agencies without first being cleared Superintendent Drew is to arrange clearance by the by him.
+In any case, until that clearance is Police Commissioner. forthcoming, Superintendent Drew felt that none of the police would speak to us given that that instruction that is about not speaking to outsiders had been drummed into them.
 I also asked Superintendent Drew to obtain, or at least locate, all of the diaries and notebooks of all of the people mentioned in that list for the relevant periods.
 He felt that those diaries may be with the National Crime Authority, but undertook to make enquiries.
-I specifically asked for the present location of and Drew mentioned that he understood that boat has recently been destroyed in a mysterious fire and he was not sure where he was presently hanging out.
+I specifically asked for the present location of boat has recently been destroyed in a mysterious fire and he was not sure where he was presently hanging out.